If you are applying for this course from within the UK/EU, click apply now.

 Our Exploring Marketing events enable you to learn more about pursuing a marketing career and the benefits of professional qualifications.
 Previous industry speakers have included Samantha Cwordon, Marketing Manager of The Bridges and Jonathan Sabarre, Vice Chair of CIM North East.

-94.2% of our graduates are in employment or further study within six months of graduating, according to DLHE 2015/16 (based on UK undergraduate students).
+93.4% of our graduates are in employment, further study or training within six months of graduating, according to DLHE 2016/17 (based on full-time, first degree, home leavers).

 Examples of companies that have recruited students from Sunderland include leading names in IT (Microsoft, IBM, Intel, Hewlett Packard), consumer goods (P&G, Nike, Adidas), banking (Lloyds TSB), hospitality (Marriott Hotels, Starbucks), and the public sector (NHS).